Back to Blog

 Trust and Autonomy Drive Output

 Remote teams fail when managers try to replicate office oversight digitally.
-Tracking keystrokes, demanding video cameras on during work hours, and requiring constant status updates are signals of distrust that drive away talent.
-Instead, define clear outcomes, give engineers autonomy over how they achieve them, and measure output rather than presence.
+Tracking keystrokes, demanding cameras on for every meeting, and requiring constant status updates are signals of distrust that drive away talent faster than almost anything else.

 Invest in the Right Tools